ihmismieli/Siba_be/ProjectLearningWalks.md

 1. Server startup

     * List the names of our own files that are called (not just declared) during the server startup.
 List them in the order they are called.
 Only include files from the src folder (e.g. "\routes\Building.ts" ).
+    * Can you identify everything that happens
+        1. when server set up and started?
+        2. when a request later comes in?
+        3. when asynchronous request to e.g. database has been completed and we would be ready to write response to client (e.g. data or an error)

 1. Middleware attachment